Return to the Batcave: The Misadventures of Adam and Burt: Plot

 Adam West prepares to attend a gala-style charity event targeted towards orphans, featuring a variety of classic cars, including the original Batmobile from Batman.
 Adam's butler, Jerry (whom Adam refers to as "Alfred"), arranges the event and reunites Adam with his former co-star, Burt Ward.

 While at the gala, Adam reveals to Burt that he had kept the key to the original Batmobile from during the show's original run.
 As he showcases the key, the lights mysteriously go out, and when they turn back on, both Adam's key and the Batmobile itself are gone.
-After asking a valet, Adam discovers the thief had been asking for directions toward Arizona.
+Outside, a valet informs them that the thief had been asking for directions to "the highway to Arizona".
 Though Burt is reluctant to follow the perpetrators, Adam manages to coerce him into going on a road-trip in pursuit of the Batmobile.

-As the duo travel down the Arizona roads, Adam and Burt reminisce on their life before the show.
+Prompted by a riddle left at the gala, Adam and Burt reminisce along the way about their life before the show.
 Burt recalls a time in which he was homeless, living under the Miami pier and collecting bottles for a living, before he managed to catch his big break after a successful audition as Robin.
 Adam, on the other hand, remembers how he had to compete against Lyle Waggoner for the role of Batman, only narrowly acquiring the part after the studio executives agreed he had a better jawline.

-Arriving in Arizona, Adam and Burt stop into a nearby bar to ask about the mysterious Batmobile thief.
-As Burt steps away to urinate, Adam finds himself momentarily seduced by a mysterious woman, only for her to vanish moments later and a bar-fight to erupt.
-Defeating their attackers, Adam recalls the sexual tension between him and Julie Newmar, before noticing a frame of the original Batcave frozen onto the bar's television set.
-Leaving the bar, the duo find their car towed, but instead of a traffic ticket, they instead receive movie tickets to a screening of Batman: the Movie.